NGO Santé Diabète

 living in an isolated village in Mali

-"Thanks to the programs of the NGO Santé Diabète, I now have access to consultations with specialized doctors at Sikasso hospital and benefit from completely free treatment for my diabetes (insulin doses, test strips glucose).
+Thanks to the programs of the NGO Santé Diabète, I now have access to consultations with specialized doctors at Sikasso Hospital and receive fully free care for my diabetes, including insulin doses and glucose test strips.

 Having no electricity or a fridge at home, storing my insulin - which must be kept absolutely cool - was a big problem for me.